-11 Chinese nationals found in truck at border crossing
+Chinese migrants found hiding in appliances at US crossing

-SAN DIEGO (AP) - Agents found 11 Chinese nationals hiding in furniture and appliances inside a moving truck stopped while entering the U.S. from Mexico at a Southern California border crossing, federal officials said.
+SAN DIEGO (AP) - Eleven Chinese migrants were discovered hiding in furniture and appliances inside a truck stopped by agents as it entered the U.S. from Mexico at a Southern California border crossing, federal officials said.

-One person was crammed inside a washing machine and another was curled up in a wooden chest, according to photos provided Monday by U.S. Customs and Border Protection.
+At least one person was crammed inside a washing machine and another was curled up inside a wooden chest, according to photos provided Monday by U.S. Customs and Border Protection.

-Authorities held the truck for a search Saturday evening at the San Ysidro Port of Entry in San Diego, the federal agency said.
+Authorities searched the truck Saturday evening at the border crossing between Tijuana, Mexico and San Diego, the federal agency said.

-The truck driver, a 42-year-old U.S. citizen, was arrested on suspicion of human smuggling, according to a statement.
-His name wasn’t released.
-The 11 Chinese citizens were held were held pending criminal and immigration proceedings, the statement said.
+The truck driver, a 42-year-old U.S. citizen, was arrested on suspicion of human smuggling, a Customs and Border Protection statement said.
+He was not identified.

-Pete Flores, director of field operations in San Diego for Customs and Border Protection, stressed the dangers of human smuggling.
+The 11 Chinese citizens were detained pending criminal and immigration proceedings, the statement said.

-“These are human beings that smugglers subject to inhumane conditions that could have deadly consequences,” Flores said in the statement.
+“These are human beings that smugglers subject to inhumane conditions that could have deadly consequences,” Pete Flores, director of field operations in San Diego for Customs and Border Protection, said in the statement.
 “Fortunately no one was seriously injured.”

-Last month Customs and Border Patrol officers at the same port of entry found six Chinese nationals concealed behind a false wall in another moving truck.
+Six Chinese nationals were found last month at the same border crossing concealed behind a false wall in a truck trying to enter the U.S., officials have said.

 Sign up for Daily Newsletters